pierrediedhiou/cybersecurity-journey/glossary.md

 reporting
 - **Post-Exploitation** — Phase after gaining access where the tester determines the real-world impact of the compromise
+- **Passive Reconnaissance** — Gathering intelligence from publicly available sources without any direct contact or interaction with the target.
+No packets sent, no detection risk.
+Examples: WHOIS, DNS lookups, Google Dorking, Shodan
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited